Shoulder strength is a gateway to executing harder, mastery-level skills in calisthenics.

 2) Supported One Arm Handstand

-3) One Arm Push-Up
+3) One-Arm Push-Up

-The ultimate beast move!
+This is the ultimate beast move!

-To perform a One Arm Push-Up spread your feet as far apart as possible giving yourself a wide base.
+To perform a One-Arm Push-Up spread your feet as far apart as possible, giving yourself a wide base.
 Assume the top, or extended position of a Push-Up stance with both arms extended to prepare yourself.

 When you’re ready, remove one hand from the ground and place it behind your back, near the base of the spine.
 Lower yourself slowly using the working hand and push yourself back up.